-The Holiday Programme offers a wide range of activities from quiet, inert options such as reading, drawing, and movies, to physically active sports like dancing, rugby and X-box Kinect sports.
+The Holiday Programme offers a wide range of activities which adhere to the NZ Curriculum and offer opportunities for recreation, fundamental movement, science and technology and art. from quiet, inert options such as reading, drawing, and movies, to physically active sports like dancing, rugby and X-box Kinect sports.

 Children choose from a list of available activities which are pre-scheduled into an individual programme for each child.
+Children are encouraged and supported to participate in all scheduled sessions, which vary depending on the day.
+We endeavour to ensure that all children are supported to participate in every activity on offer.
 A printed copy of the programme is available in the Rangatahi Hub for caregivers and children to review.